 Powerlifters will completely hate this idea, but if you plan to practice SUP training you will need to sacrifice some power, over stability anyways!

 Battle rope training is excellent for building functional arm strength.
 Although you use both your biceps and triceps in SUP training, curls and tricep extensions aern’t going to help you at all here!

 The battle ropes work your entire arms and shoulders at the same time, and teach you how to create power in an athletic position.

 Concluding Thoughts – Exercises to Improve Your Stand Up Paddle Boarding

 For a few more exercises you can use in your Stand Up Paddle Boarding training routine, I definitely suggest you check out my guide to exercises for snowboarding.
 Similar to longboarding or surfing, Stand Up Paddle Boarding takes a lot of focus, concentration, and muscular control.

 Stand up Paddleboard Training is a truly great way to see the world, and help to maintain your physique at the same time.

-A recreational Stand Up Paddle Boarding trainer may not feel the need for additional training, but if you want to challenge yourself you can easily at to your abilities by working on these movements!
+A recreational Stand Up Paddle Boarder may not feel the need for additional training, but if you want to challenge yourself you can easily at to your abilities by working on these movements!